Paul Budde

 We visited the remnants of his palace (pfalz) and the Dom in 2001.

-It looks that rather unexpectedly the opportunity was used to, on Christmas Day 800, to officially crown Charles Emperor of the Western Roman Empire (included Rome); until that time he had been emperor of the Franks.
-In various statement Charles had clearly indicated that he was king or emperor and he named the pope ‘father’ making a distinct difference between secular and religious powers.
+It looks that rather unexpectedly the opportunity was used to, on Christmas Day 800, officially crown Charles Emperor of the Western Roman Empire (included Rome).
+In various statements Charles had clearly indicated that he was king and emperor and he named the pope ‘father’ making a distinct difference between secular and religious powers.
+It has also been argued that Charles’ was indeed, as he indicated, surprised perhaps not to show humility but that he had problems that by this crowing he excepted the superiority of the pope.
+It was for that reason that a thousand years later Napoleon crowned himself.

 Nevertheless in Rome the pope kept his secular powers (until today).